-- Palsgaard has for the second time entered at 5-year contract of sponsorship with Planbørnefonden with a yearly contribution.
+Palsgaard has a 5-year contract of sponsorship with Planbørnefonden with a yearly contribution.
 The sponsorship includes support to sustainable development projects - especially development and education of children and young people have our attention.
-The support helps secure further development of the local communities and a better future for all - Previous projects include: Local education on hygiene, and the construction of water storage and toilet facilities at a local nursery to improve water quality and reduce water-borne diseases.
-Purchase of a boat for school students to cross a river to school.
-Donations have also sponsored a technical school for young people with scholarships, purchased tools, and bicycles for student transport
+The support helps secure further development of the local communities and a better future for all